TheSolvingMachine/kangrouter-py/README.md

 * Taking [Alberto Caeiro](https://en.wikipedia.org/wiki/Fernando_Pessoa#Alberto_Caeiro) home after a medical appointment at the [Garcia de Orta Hospital](http://www.hgo.pt/).
 He is ready to leave the hospital after 13:00, and must be home no later than 14:15.
 Alberto is on a wheelchair, so we allocate 5 minutes for pickup and dropoff.
 * Picking [Ricardo Reis](https://en.wikipedia.org/wiki/Fernando_Pessoa#Ricardo_Reis) at the [Brasileira](https://en.wikipedia.org/wiki/Caf%C3%A9_A_Brasileira) café, and take him to a beach restaurant.
 He wants to be there no later than 12:15.
 Ricardo takes a regular seat.

 Assume that the vehicle available for transportation is parked in [Sintra](https://en.wikipedia.org/wiki/Sintra), has 3 seats and room for 2 wheelchairs.
-Additionally, the driver must have a 60 minute lunch break between 12:00 and 14:00.

 This problem translates to the following object: